 Here’s a brief rundown of all the original films and TV series Disney+ has announced so far:

 -Several live-action TV series based on Marvel characters, including Tom Hiddleston as Loki, Elizabeth Olsen as Scarlet Witch, Anthony Mackie as Falcon, and Sebastian Stan as the Winter Soldier.

--Two live-action Star Wars TV series: The Mandalorian, directed by Jon Favreau and starring Pedro Pascal, and a show that follows Rogue One's Cassian Andor, played by Diego Luna, in the events before his death, and an Obi-Wan Kenobi series set after the events of Solo: A Star Wars Story, with Ewan McGregor reprising his role from the prequels.
+-Three live-action Star Wars TV series: The Mandalorian, directed by Jon Favreau and starring Pedro Pascal, a show that follows Rogue One‘s Cassian Andor, played by Diego Luna, in the events before his death, and an Obi-Wan Kenobi series set after the events of Solo: A Star Wars Story, with Ewan McGregor reprising his role from the prequels.

 -A seventh season of the animated Star Wars series, The Clone Wars.

 -A Lizzie McGuire sequel series starring Hilary Duff.